PhilJahelka/PhilJahelka.github.io/docs/README.md

 Dinner will be served at (TBD), followed by a campfire and s'mores.
 Phil and Kathryn should show up by 8:30 for hanging out.
 We will provide s'more fixings.

 ### Room Assignments
 As of 9/1 we've been able to accomodate first-choices.
 See map below for guidance.
-Feel free to move around.
+Feel free to negotiate swaps amongst yourselves.
+There are bathrooms in each Lodge/bunkhouse and the building labelled bathhouse on the map also has extra showers and bathrooms if needed

 * ![Buckeye Lodge](assets/images/buckeye_lodge.png)
 * ![Cypress Lodge](assets/images/cypress_lodge.png)